tianqin0/tianqin0.github.io/_pages/about.md

 Research Interest
 =====
 I have an interest in statistics, deep learning, reinforcement learning, and game theory.
 Most recently, I focus on the theoretical study of *equivariance*, a specific way to incorporate inductive bias in deep learning.
+Feel free to contact me for anything.

 Publication
 =====